Jules-Henri Desfourneaux: Post-war

 Further disagreements followed betweens the cousins and Obrecht resigned for the second time in 1947 after the men engaged in a brawl.
 The following year, there was an influx of executions, with at least 43 people being put to death.

 Desfourneaux guillotined a further three women during the Fourth Republic era, while another woman, Geneviève Danelle, was executed by firing squad for treason and wartime collaboration.
-On 21 April 1949, Desfourneaux beheaded Germaine Leloy-Godefroy in Angers, thus performing the last execution of a woman in France.
-His final execution was triple-murderer Gustave Maillot, on June 29, 1951, at 4:20 a.m. in Saint-Brieuc.
+On 21 April 1949, Desfourneaux beheaded Germaine Leloy-Godefroy in Angers for the murder of her husband Albert Leloy, thus performing the last execution of a woman in France.
+His final execution was Gustave Maillot, on 29 June 1951, at 4:20 a.m. in Saint-Brieuc, for the murders of Auguste Iran, François Geffroy, and Geffroy's 15-year-old son.
+This was also the last execution to take place in Brittany.

 The job of executioner had taken a severe mental toll on Desfourneaux over the years.
 Desfourneaux continued working as both an executioner and as a bicycle mechanic, though it was noted that he had lost his passion for mechanic work, often being seen sitting in his back office, staring at his phone awaiting an execution order by the Ministry of Justice.